 Importantly, we note that we are not simulating a massspring system as in [20].
-We instead formulate the problem as covariant optimization in which we optimize directly within the space of trajectories; we posit that trajectories have natural notions of size and inner product as measured by their dynamical quantities.
+We instead formulate the problem as covariant optimization in which we optimize directly within the space of trajectories.
 In [19], a similar optimization setting is discussed, although, more traditional Euclidean gradients are derived.
 We demonstrate below that optimizing with respect to our smoothness norm substantially improves convergence.

 In our experiments, we additionally implemented a version of this algorithm based on Hamiltonian Monte Carlo [18], [29].
 This variant is a Monte Carlo sampling technique that utilizes gradient information and energy conservation concepts to efficiently navigate equiprobability curves of an augmented state-space.
-It can essentially be viewed as a well formulated method of integrating gradient information into Monte Carlo sampling; importantly, the samples are guaranteed to converge to a stationary distribution inversely proportional to the exponentiated objective function.
+It can essentially be viewed as a well formulated method of adding noise to the system; importantly, the algorithm is guaranteed to converge to a stationary distribution inversely proportional to the exponentiated objective function.